jasensteve10/Data_Pipeline/README.md

 step 1 :  data model of cycling tour operator
           the entities and relations   done

-step 2 :  the schema of this model -- modularizing with namespaces and defining the models
+step 2 :  the schema of this model -- modularizing with namespaces and defining the models   done

-step 3 :  the xml of this database corresponding to the schema
+step 3 :  the xml of this database corresponding to the schema  done

 step 4 : 6 scenari  for xsl visualisation